This webinar was recorded on March 5, 2018, at 1 PM Eastern Time.

 Duration: 1 hour.

 In our Storytelling for Onboarding webinar, Narativ’s CEO, Jerome Deroy, spoke with special guest Caroline Sarnoff, former Director of Outreach at Measures for Justice, about the story-based onboarding program that we created for their disruptive data-science company.
-The conversation highlighted the kinds of information the training unearthed, its implementation, and its impact on new hires.
-They also talked about where MFJ plans to go in 2018 with story-based training.
+The conversation highlighted how the program accelerated new hires understanding of their jobs, cutting down the learning curve from 6 months to 6 weeks.
+They also talked about where MFJ plans to go next with story-based training.

 - Knowledge-based stories are delivered in a short series of podcasts that new hires can listen to anywhere, anytime.